 The conjunctiva is the membrane that lines the eyelid and loops back to cover the sclera (the tough white fiber layer covering the eye), right up to the edge of the cornea (the clear layer in front of the iris and pupil—see Structure and Function of the Eyes).
 The conjunctiva helps protect the eye by keeping small foreign objects and infection-causing microorganisms out and by contributing to the maintenance of the tear film.

-Conjunctivitis tends to be relatively short-lived, but it sometimes lasts for months or years.
-Long-standing conjunctivitis is often caused by chronic irritation of the eye that occurs when an eyelid is turned outward (ectropion) or inward (entropion), by some eye drops, or by chronic dryness.
+Conjunctivitis tends to be relatively short-lived, but some kinds last for months or years.
+Long-standing conjunctivitis is often caused by chronic allergies, chronic infections (trachoma), and chronic irritation of the eye that occurs when an eyelid is turned outward (ectropion) or inward (entropion), by some eye drops, or by chronic dryness.
 Whatever the cause, people with conjunctivitis typically have similar symptoms, such as redness and discharge.
 Some types of conjunctivitis also cause itching or irritation.

 The sclera is the tough, white, outer layer of the eyeball.
 The sclera provides the eyeball with structural strength and protects against penetration and rupture.
 Rarely, the sclera becomes inflamed (scleritis).